Torpedo defense: Resiliency Modifications

 Beyond dedicated protection schemes is the basic flotation of the vessel.
 The larger the vessel, the more robust it is against torpedo attack.
 Hull subdivisions localize flooding, and are a feature of vessels intended to ameliorate floodability in general.
 A reinforced keel, with a double bottom which is not directly attached to it, can help avoid the keel being broken by an explosion of a proximity-fuzed torpedo below the hull.
 A below-the-keel explosion is generally difficult to defend against, and efforts are best directed to other approaches, such as detection and evasion of the incoming weapon.
 In order to avoid disabling damage to the narrower ends of a vessel, which are the least protected by spaced armor due to their shape, skegs can be used to retain functional shape (but not flotation) and thereby vessel mobility after a weapon hit, especially when it concerns the protection of rudders and propeller shafts.
 Flotation fillings can also be used as a makeshift measure; lumber and loose wooden crates were used to this extent, in order to retain some portion of buoyancy in flooded compartments after a hit.
 USS Santee, a Q-ship during the First World War, was torpedoed in 1917 while filled with wood flotation filler.
 The scheme worked, allowing the vessel to return to port in an awash condition.

+An extreme example of maximized resiliency was the abortive Project Habakkuk aircraft carrier project, constructed (or more accurately, grown) out of Pykrete, a composite of ice and wood pulp.
+The projected design had a "torpedo-proof" hull thickness of 40 ft, which would have allowed it to quite simply shrug off damage inflicted by the weapons; blast craters could be patched up with more Pykrete.
+The overall concept became known as a bergship, a navigable iceberg-like vessel, which achieves flotation with its distributed bulk rather than large displacement cavities inside its hull.